-Seventh, Petitioners would have to had known that the violence would cause problems in Mexico.
-This shows that the harm Petitioners allegedly caused "is purely derivative of misfortunes visited upon a third person by the defendant's acts."
+Seventh, Petitioners would have to had known that the gun violence would cause problems in Mexico.
+But it's clear that any harm Petitioners allegedly caused was "purely derivative of misfortunes visited upon a third person by the defendant's acts."
 Lexmark, 572 U.S. at 133.
 That does not suffice for proximate cause.
 See id.

-Finally, Petitioners would have had to have known that Mexico would spend money to fix the problems caused by the violence.
+Finally, Petitioners would have to had known that Mexico would spend money to fix the problems caused by the violence.
 Again, this derivative injury is insufficient for proximate cause.
 Lexmark, 572 U.S. at 133.

-What this discussion shows is that every step of the causal chain has problems.
-That is each step of the causal chain fails as a matter of law.
-Combined, the chain is far from satisfying proximate cause as defined by this Court.
+In sum, every step of the causal chain here has problems.
+That is, each step of the causal chain fails as a matter of law.
+The entire chain is far from satisfying proximate cause as defined by this Court.